 If you choose to have hyaluronic acid injections for osteoarthritis joint pain in Vancouver, your treatment regimen may vary, depending on your specific health history and the nature of your pain.
 You may have a single treatment, or be prescribed three to six injections spaced at least a week apart.

-After my training and experience with hyaluronic acid, I have been using it on patients with joint pain and osteoarthritis, with positive results fairly quickly.
-For patients who are in a lot of pain, I may add Procaine, an injectable analgesic.
-I have found in the clinic that hyaluronic acid is a good alternative to cortisone injections, which can have negative side effects and damage the joint if it’s injected too frequently.
+After my training and experience with hyaluronic acid, I have found particularly for patients with joint pain and osteoarthritis, that hyaluronic acid is a good alternative to cortisone injections which can have negative side effects and damage the joint if it’s injected too frequently.